NxPKG/khulnasoft-docs/content/waf/custom-rules/use-cases/require-specific-headers.md

 This example uses the `http.headers.names` field to look for the presence of an `X-CSRF-Token` header.
 The [`lower()`](/ruleset-engine/rules-language/functions/#function-lower) transformation function converts the value to lowercase so that the expression is case insensitive.

-When the `X-CSRF-Token` header is missing, Cloudflare blocks the request:
+When the `X-CSRF-Token` header is missing, Khulnasoft blocks the request:

 <table>
   <thead>